laekov/panleaf/README.md

 ### Motivation

 Markdown is more light-weight and pleasant to write for casual projects, e.g. homework and everyday slides.
-Editing it collaborately online using overleaf is made possible by this project.
+Editing it collaboratively online using overleaf is made possible by this project.

 ### Installation